Animal Management Hours

 The keeping of bees and chickens on single-family residential lots in the city is permissible with an approved permit from the city.

-Most single-family residential properties are allowed to have up to two beehives and six chickens, subject to the regulations and limitations contained in the ordinance.
+Most single-family residential properties are allowed to have up to two beehives and six chickens, subject to the regulations and limitations contained in the Westminster Municipal Code.

 Homeowners Associations (HOAs) may still restrict or prohibit the keeping of bees and/or chickens through their covenants.
 Therefore, families located in covenant-controlled communities may not be allowed to participate.